-I also knew that if things got really bad I could run for home, to the dry and safety of shelter, providing I wasn’t injured by a falling tree or swept into the rising creek or tripped by my own feet!
+I also knew that if things got really bad I could run for home, to the dry and safety of shelter.
+Even then, I might have been injured by a falling tree or swept into the rising creek or tripped by my own feet!

-But isn’t that the life we lead, every day?
+But isn’t that the life we lead every day?

-If I’m honest though, there are times when I make impulsive choices based on nothing more than the fact that I like the colour green, or my favourite shoes just fell to pieces, or I’m running late, or I’m just sick of thinking rationally.
-Whether shaped by personal preference, raw emotion, desperation or pure stupidity, I can, and do, make irrational decisions too.
+If I’m honest though, there are times when I make impulsive choices based on nothing more than the fact that I like the colour green or my favourite shoes just fell to pieces or I’m running late or I’m just sick of thinking rationally.
+Whether shaped by personal preference, raw emotion, desperation or pure stupidity, I can and do make irrational decisions too.

-But I know the One who does.
+But I do know the One who does.